All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 Also, income from the SDT is excluded from the Centrelink income test.
 Also, deeming does not apply to the assets within the SDT.

-Tom’s home, if held in the SDT, is excluded from means-testing.
+If held in the SDT, Tom’s home is excluded from means-testing.

 Obviously, Anne cannot gift the money directly to Tom.
-The money has to be locked away in a Special Disability Trust.
-This is to avoid the Centrelink Deprivation giving rules.
+It has to be locked away in a Special Disability Trust to avoid the Centrelink Deprivation giving rules.

 Social Security requirements to avoid deprivation rules – using Special Disability Trusts